Raufeder/whereWeLive/README.md

 //Short Term TODOS
 //TODO !
 Style App
 //TODO !
+Show City Data on Hover of Results Page
+//TODO !
 Mobile Freindly
 //TODO !
 Dynamically Show Color for how good each thing is
 //TODO !
 Work on Implimenting Tippy